Recently, I finished reading the Microsoft Hybrid Cloud Unleashed With Azure Stack and Azure ebook.

 - Using Azure Stack, IT professionals and developers can provision and scale services in the cloud with the same experience regardless of being deployed on-premise or to public cloud.

 - Go into cloud with a strategy.
-Start with a high value tactical problem and solve it
+Start with a high value tactical problem and solve it with cloud.

 - Address cloud security concerns up-front.